Consequences of Nazism

 Nazism and the acts of Nazi Germany affected many countries, communities, and people before, during and after World War II.
-Nazi Germany's attempt to exterminate several groups viewed as subhuman by Nazi ideology was eventually stopped by the combined efforts of the wartime Allies headed by United Kingdom, the Soviet Union, and the United States.
+Nazi Germany's attempt to exterminate several groups viewed as subhuman by Nazi ideology was eventually stopped by the combined efforts of the wartime Allies headed by the United Kingdom, the Soviet Union, and the United States.

 Jewish people

 Of the world's 18 million Jews in 1939, more than a third were murdered in the Holocaust.
 Of the three million Jews in Poland, the heartland of European Jewish culture, fewer than 60,000 survived.
 Most of the remaining Jews in Eastern and Central Europe became refugees, unable or unwilling to return to countries that became Soviet puppet states or countries that had betrayed them to the Nazis.